Frosted Mini-Wheats: Ingredients

 Frosted Mini-Wheats contains whole grain wheat, sugar and gelatin.
 Since Frosted Mini-Wheats contains gelatin, it is not vegetarian (gelatin is made from collagen which comes from animal bones and fat).
 By 2012, brown rice sugar was added to the list of ingredients.

-Recall
+Recalls

 There was a voluntary recall of certain Frosted Mini-Wheats products in October 2012 due to possible presence of metal fragments from a faulty Kellogg's manufacturing plant.